apache/brooklyn-server/docs-internal/dev.md

 navigate to https://github.com/cloudsoft/blueprint-qa-seed/tree/master/locations, pick the cloud I want, hit the "Raw" button and copy its URL.
 Also note to add-catalog from https://... make sure you are using a build of `br` from after 8th May.

-4. Delete the 1.0.0 version of the etcd entities from the catalog.
-   (TODO: we don't replace it because snapshot versions (i.e. our 2.0.0-SNAPSHOT) does not take precedence over the 1.0.0 version).

 ### Running tests